In addition to tachycardia, bradycardia, premature contraction and fibrillation, rhythm disorders include:

 If the condition is treated – and, if so, how – depends on several factors, such as the severity and frequency of symptoms, risk for future arrhythmias and patient preference.

 People who don’t have symptoms usually don’t need treatment.
-For those who feel rapid heartbeats, medication can help get that under control.
+For those who feel rapid heartbeats, medicine can help get that under control.

 If medication doesn’t work, a therapy known as cardioversion (shock) may be used to return the heart rate to normal.
 An “ablation” procedure is the usual way used to block the unwanted shortcut.
 A flexible tube called a catheter is guided to the site of the problem.
 A mild, painless zap of radiofrequency energy destroys the problem-causing tissue.
 This procedure is done under mild sedation with local anesthesia.
 There is little to no discomfort, a high success rate and a low risk of complications.
 Patients usually resume normal activities within a few days.